kenshimoakwa/Movie-Project/README.md

 **"Movie project  document.pdf"** This report presents the results and findings from the analysis conducted in "FinalMLProject_CompleteCodes.ipynb"

+## Data set
+The data set was taken from the following link: https://www.kaggle.com/datasets/rounakbanik/the-movies-dataset.

+These files contain metadata for all 45,000 movies in the Full MovieLens Dataset.
+The dataset consists of movies released on or before July 2017.
+Data points include cast, crew, plot keywords, budget, revenue, posters, release dates, languages, production companies, countries, TMDB vote counts, and vote averages.

+This dataset also contains 26 million ratings from 270,000 users for all 45,000 movies.
+Ratings are on a scale of 1-5, obtained from the official GroupLens website.

 ## Summary of the analysis
 Data Loading: Loads the XYZ data from the provided dataset.